wiesehahn/reference-data-guide/docs/literature_overview.md

 -   validation data from different plots
 -   only dominant stands
 -   more or less proportional reference data (train and validation)
+-   all prediction variables were found to be significant

 [Kollert et al.](#ref-kollertExploringPotentialLand2021)
 ([2021](#ref-kollertExploringPotentialLand2021))